Hero Image

 Is Google Pay a secure online payment option?

-Yes, Google Pay is one of the most secure online payment options out there.
-All transactions need to be approved through the app, and you can customize the approval features for your device.
-You can opt for Touch ID, Face ID, or a password to enable transactions.
-Security is one of the main perks of casinos that accept Google Pay.
+Yes, Google Pay is a secure payment method.
+All online transactions need to be approved through the app, and you can customize the approval features for your device.
+You can opt for Touch ID, Face ID, or a password to authorize payments.

 Can I withdraw with Google Pay?